spjhon/Doc-Knowledge/knowledge/docs/index-knowledge.md

 Para no generar una repeticion de datos, aca solo habra index de las categorias de bookmarks que se coleccionan mas no cada bookmark individual, los mismo para la documentacion y conocimiento de cada herramienta y el lenguaje javascript, solo categorizacion.

+#### Para tener en cuenta:

+The post explores the significant issue of knowledge loss within organizations, emphasizing its impact on communication structures and system design.
+The author introduces the concept of 'Biological Data Storage' to represent the critical role of employees as carriers of knowledge and experience.
+It discusses the use of metrics like 'Time to Problem Resolution' and 'Knowledge Transfer Rate' to assess organizational effectiveness and knowledge transfer efficiency.
+Techniques such as documentation, Architecture Decision Records (ADRs), EventStorming, and BPMN (Business Process Model and Notation) are recommended for capturing and preserving knowledge.
+The post highlights the need for a cultural shift in organizations towards open communication and active knowledge sharing to combat the loss of expertise when experienced members depart.

 #### **JavaScript**

 El conocimiento de referencia de javascript para no perderse entre toda la info de internet sera: